How do you make a geoIP database?

 To make a geoIP database, providers combine a variety of data sources to determine where each IP is located.

-This guide is intended to help people understand how geoIP data comes to be, not instruct you in the creation of your own.
+This article is intended to help people understand how geoIP data comes to be, not instruct you in the creation of your own.

 Source: Reginal Internet Registry Database